 RSSB’s IT teams identified that there were a number of software and design upgrades needed in order to modernise, improve and streamline productivity to assist the organisation in continuing the improvement of the rail industry’s performance and best practices.

 As a long-term client of ours, we worked with RSSB to find the solution that fit best.
 The agreed solution was an upgrade of their core SharePoint platform from SharePoint 2010 to SharePoint 2013, providing all of the benefits that come with the latest edition from Microsoft.

-With this project moving full-steam ahead, RSSB requested our services for branding their intranet site and redeveloping their public facing websites, including rssb.co.uk and futurerailway.org, providing improved security and greater cross-browser compatibility, as well as to develop a number of small point-solutions to help in internal admin productivity.
+With this project moving full-steam ahead, RSSB requested our services for branding their intranet site and redeveloping their public-facing websites, providing improved security and greater cross-browser compatibility, and developing a number of small point-solutions to help in internal admin productivity.